saint1729/pas-appmaker/README.md

 ## Setup

 This section will explain how to properly setup App Maker on your system.
 By design, App Maker is flexible, and can be installed anywhere.
-The sub-sections below desribe how App Maker requires the location of two unique directories in order to function properly.
+The sub-sections below will explain how App Maker requires the location of two unique directories in order to function properly.

 ### App Home

-Your App Home directory is where your application definitions are located.
-This is where App Maker will place the applications you are working on.
+Your App Home directory is where your application definitions are stored.
+This is where App Maker will place the application definitions you are authoring.
 By default App Maker assumes "/var/spool/pas/repository/applications/".
 However, this is tunable using one of the two options below...

 `export PAS_APP_HOME=/var/spool/pas/repository/applications`